openshift/configuration-anomaly-detection/README.md

     - If unable to access AWS account, sends appropriate service log.
 4. If stopped/terminated instances are found, pulls AWS CloudTrail events for those instances.
 5. If the user of the event is:
-    - Authorized (SRE or OSD Managed), escalates the alert to SRE for futher investigation.
+    - Authorized (SRE or OSD managed), escalates the alert to SRE for futher investigation.
     - Not authorized (not SRE or OSD managed), sends the appropriate service log and silences the alert.
 6. Adds notes with investigation details to the PagerDuty alert.